-- Return UPS items to the library.
+- Return Puget Sound items to the library.
 You may use the book drops which are located at the entrance of the library and at the Circulation desk in the library.

-- Note: Please return all equipment and other OIS Tech Center materials to the Tech Center on the ground floor of the library.
+- Note: All equipment and other Technology Services materials must be returned to the Tech Center on the ground floor of the library.

-- Items are not subject to recall.
-Faculty may recall an item for Course Reserve or Bookings purposes only.
-If items are needed for research, try ordering via Summit or ordering via Interlibrary Loan.
+- If items are needed for research, try ordering via Summit or Interlibrary Loan.